JohnBanas/Solidity-Resources/README.md

 <p>&nbsp</p>

 <p>Cryptozombies is an amazingly fun, interactive, tutorial website in which you learn about Solidity smart contracts.
 BY BUILDING A ZOMBIE ARMY!! 🧟🧟‍♀️🧟‍♂️ Okay, sorry for yelling.
 It is only because I thoroughly enjoyed this website and I think it is a great introduction to the world of Solidity.
 Go see for yourselves and let me know what you think!</p>

 <p>&nbsp</p>

+<h4><a href="https://github.com/aws-samples/simple-nft-marketplace">AWS NFT Simple Marketplace</a></h4>

+<p>&nbsp</p>

+<p>A introduction to creating a nft marketplace.
+The creator warns this code should not be used as production code because it is unfinished.
+It is a project to give you an example of how you could design such a system.</p>

 <h2 id="author">Author 👨‍💻 </h2>
 <!-- Everyone put your info here